alhajee/ckan/doc/maintaining/installing/install-from-source.rst

 .. include:: /_substitutions.rst

 ===========================
-Installing CKAN from source
+Installing FMLD from source
 ===========================

-CKAN is a Python application that requires three main services: PostgreSQL, Solr and Redis.
+FMLD is a Python application that requires three main services: PostgreSQL, Solr and Redis.

-This section describes how to install CKAN from source.
+This section describes how to install FMLD from source.
 Although :doc:`install-from-package` is simpler, it requires Ubuntu 20.04 64-bit or Ubuntu 22.04 64-bit.
-Installing CKAN from source works with other versions of Ubuntu and with other operating systems (e.g. RedHat, Fedora, CentOS, OS X).
+Installing FMLD from source works with other versions of Ubuntu and with other operating systems (e.g. RedHat, Fedora, CentOS, OS X).
-If you install CKAN from source on your own operating system, please share your experiences on our `How to Install CKAN <https://github.com/ckan/ckan/wiki/How-to-Install-CKAN>`_ wiki page.
+If you install FMLD from source on your own operating system, please share your experiences on our `How to Install FMLD <https://github.com/ckan/ckan/wiki/How-to-Install-FMLD>`_ wiki page.

 **The minimum Python version required is 3.9**

-From source is also the right installation method for developers who want to work on CKAN.
+From source is also the right installation method for developers who want to work on FMLD.

 --------------------------------
 1. Install the required packages